alexclusive/ytdownloader/README.md

 EXAMPLES:
   1. Download a playlist as MP3:
-     python script.py -p <playlist_url> -a
+     py cmdLine.py -p <playlist_url> -a

-  2. Download a single video as MP4 to a specific folder: python script.py -s <video_url> -v -o /path/to/downloads
+  2. Download a single video as MP4 to a specific folder: py cmdLine.py -s <video_url> -v -o /path/to/downloads

-  3. Download a playlist as MP3 with a custom name: python script.py -p <playlist_url> -a -n "My Playlist"
+  3. Download a playlist as MP3 with a custom name: py cmdLine.py -p <playlist_url> -a -n "My Playlist"

-  4. Download a single video as MP3 with metadata year 2023: python script.py -s <video_url> -a -y 2023
+  4. Download a single video as MP3 with metadata year 2023: py cmdLine.py -s <video_url> -a -y 2023
 ```

 ## Compilation
 If you'd like to convert this Python script into a standalone executable, you can use PyInstaller.
-Follow the steps below to compile the script.
+Follow the steps below to compile the cmdLine.py

 ### Step 1: Install PyInstaller
 First, you need to install `PyInstaller`.
 Run the following command in your terminal or command prompt: